 For additional information on internship and research opportunities for undergraduates, visit our undergraduate careers page.

-The High Energy Particle Physics group of the University of Tennessee (UTK) searches for new fundamental particles and the forces with the CMS experiment at the Large Hadron Collider (LHC) of CERN in Geneva, Switzerland.
+The High Energy Particle Physics group of the University of Tennessee (UTK) searches for new fundamental particles and forces with the CMS experiment at the Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.

 The accelerator physics group at the Spallation Neutron Source project is seeking interested candidates for undergraduate research internships.
 The project will involve simulations of high intensity particles beams in the SNS accelerator, and beam loss and radiation deposition calculations, using existing software.
 This work is a critical part of a larger project focused on designing, fabricating, and installing a laser-based ion stripping system in the SNS accelerator.

 The SNS is the most powerful pulsed neutron source in the world, and is driven by the only superconducting proton linac in existence.
 The combination of new technology and record-breaking beam intensity make the SNS an exciting place to conduct research for students at all levels.